jdkr/textadept-dev-tools/textadept-dev-tools/README.md

 ## Requirements

 This module is only for the gui-version and not for the terminal version.
-It is developed under Textadept 10.0 beta and testet on the Linux and Windows environment.
+It is testet on the Linux and Windows environment.
 Mac should also work.

 ---

 ## Installation

-- put the folder **`textadept-dev-tools`** in your **`~/.textadept/moudules`** directory
+- put the folder **`textadept-dev-tools`** in your **`~/.textadept/moudules`** directory.
+If you want to overwrite the folder of a previous version, make sure to save your existing projects before.
 - put in your **`~/.textadept/init.lua`** the following line: **`require "textadept-dev-tools"`**

 ---